 To minimize contributions from instrument-specific SSEs, three independent HTS measurements were performed on the ERCC spike-in SRM, as described above and in the supporting information.
 The three high-coverage HTS runs were used to determine bases with a >95% probability of having >99% purity.
 In addition, to minimize artifacts from strand-biased SSEs, reads from each strand are considered both independently and combined.
 Finally, to minimize contributions from bases with low BQs, this calculation was performed both for all bases and only for bases with BQ > 30 for Illumina and BQ > 50 for SOLiD.
 We assumed that instrument-specific SSEs were unlikely to cause the purity to be overestimated, so if either strand on any of the three runs (with or without quality filtering) predicts a probability > 95 % that the base purity ≥ 99 %, then that base was considered highly pure.

 Both Illumina and SOLiD reads were mapped to a reference derived from capillary sequencing for each of the ERCC spike-in standards (without the poly-A tails) and to the vector sequence.
 Mapping was performed using BFAST 0.65a with the default parameters and the recommended 8 seeds for Illumina and 10 seeds for SOLiD for most sensitive mapping.
 We used the option -a 3 for multiply mapped reads, so that only the mapping location with the highest mapping quality was kept, and reads that had multiple optimal mapping locations were rejected to avoid ambiguities.
 Because the ERCC sequences were designed to minimize similarity among sequences, very few mapping ambiguities existed, and less than 1 in 100000 reads had multiple optimal mapping locations even for short 35-bp SOLiD 2 reads.
-The mapped reads were then converted into a pileup by the mpileup tool in samtools, and the mpileup file was parsed using custom perl (PileupParseQual.pl in the Supporting information) and Matlab scripts (calcupurpropthresh.m and PileupSummaryPurityProbThreshBases.m in the supporting information) to determine the purities of each base.
+The mapped reads were then converted into a pileup by the mpileup tool in samtools, and the mpileup file was parsed using custom perl (Supporting Code S1 - PileupParseQualFilt.pl) and Matlab scripts (Supporting Code S2 - calcupurpropthresh.m and Supporting Code S3 - PileupSummaryPurityProbThreshBases.m) to determine the purities of each base.

 In addition, to avoid mapping ambiguities around the poly-A tail, the poly-A tail and the previous 50 bases were excluded from all analyses in this work.
+A vcf with the excluded bases is Supporting Information S2 - ercclowpur99skip50basepolyA.vcf.

 Errors associated with genome recalibration and limited length/coverage of spike-in standards